Tools and Resources

 Essential x Equitable instruction is defined by four categories of high-quality instruction: Grade-Level, Joyful, Linguistically Sustaining, and Culturally Responsive-Sustaining.
 Under each of these categories, there are three tenets that further define the focus of these areas of instruction.
 Though these four categories are presented separately, they are complementary and intertwined when translated into action in everyday classroom instruction.

-Taken together, these four categories of instruction form a culminating description of an educator’s overall practice rather than a checklist of what might be present in an individual lesson. e2 instruction is a cohesive, systemic approach to teaching and learning that requires the support of multiple stakeholders for it to be realized within any district or school.
+Taken together, these four categories represent a unified picture of best practice in a classroom. e² instruction is a cohesive, systemic approach to teaching and learning that requires the support of multiple stakeholders for it to be realized within any district or school.
 It focuses on what is possible within classroom instruction while acknowledging that students’ lives and educational outcomes are also shaped by their experiences outside of school.
-Students are part of broader families and communities, and educators must understand both the opportunities and limitations this reality provides in order to work toward the e2 vision of high-quality instruction.
+Students are part of broader families and communities, and educators must understand both the opportunities and limitations this reality provides in order to work toward the e² vision of high-quality instruction.

-A key challenge educators identified is creating cohesion across multiple initiatives and models aimed at improving student classroom experiences and educational outcomes so that stakeholders at all levels of the education system can work toward a common goal through a shared approach.
-The e2 Instructional Practice Framework connects the dots across multiple areas of instructional design to get everyone on the path toward this shared vision and approach.
-As educators today work to support increasingly diverse student populations, we must remain steadfast in our commitment to building students’ academic knowledge and skills.
+A key challenge educators identified is the lack of cohesion to support a throughline between multiple models and approaches all aimed at improving student experiences and educational outcomes.
+They named that without this throughline, it’s much harder for individuals at all levels of the education system to work together effectively toward a common goal.
+The e² Instructional Practice Framework connects the dots across multiple areas of instructional design to get everyone on the path toward a shared vision and approach.

 Ultimately, our design team created the e2 Instructional Practice Framework to honor the past, speak to the present, and commit to a new future for K-12 students and their experiences in classrooms.
 We are grateful to the community whose work has culminated in the creation of this resource and look forward to continuing to build a community that will actualize these intentions.